-However, this every-three-year RT Crane evaluation is the maximum time that is allowed to pass before an operator receives RT Crane recertification.
-According to OSHA, there are several instances that will require additional mobile crane training and observation before the three year period is up:
+So, with that in mind, we say rough terrain crane operators must be re-evaluated every three years to determine if they are still competent enough to operate.
+We also state that this every-three-year rough terrain crane evaluation is the maximum time that should be allowed to pass before an operator receives rough terrain crane recertification.
+According to OSHA, there are several instances that will require additional rough terrain crane training and observation before the three year period is up:

 This, above all, causes a lot of confusion.
 Bottom line, OSHA states that employers are responsible to train their employees.
 Generally speaking, there are three ways they can do this:

 In terms of using a 3rd part of a safety training companies materials (like our RT Crane training kits on CD or our RT Crane online training class) OSHA does not recognize one company over another.
 They simply state that ‘training needs to occur’ and ‘here are the things a mobile crane operator should be trained on.’

 When we do live training or offer RT Crane training online, people often assume we are the ones certifying the trainees.
 This is not true for any training company.
 We are simply assisting the employer by providing live RT Crane training or the RT Crane training materials needed to help them RT Crane certify their employees.

 As mentioned earlier, there is a lot of confusion surrounding OSHA’s proposal to enact a law requiring RT Crane operators to pass a RT Crane written exam and a RT Crane practical exam to be RT Crane certified.
 This proposal is not in effect.
 It has been delayed at least until November 2017.
 But even if the law passes, RT Crane operators will still need to receive traditional operator safety training outside of the additional exams.